Invitation to work with me

 That's when the real homecoming begins.

-What The Miracle Year Actually Is
+How The Miracle Year Progresses

 In the beginning it can feel confusing.
+The governor intensifies.

 That's why we take it slow.